 Traveler's Prayer Card

-SALE - 15% OFF all products!
-Use code: SUM2020 at checkout (T&Cs - excluding Shabbat sets for Emunah B'Simcha / Emek Lone Soldiers) Expires 31st August 2020 NB: COVID-19 NOTIFICATION - ISRAEL POST FULLY OPERATIONAL
+JANUARY SALE - 15% OFF ALL PRODUCTS!
+Use code: PROMO2021 at checkout (T&Cs - excluding Shabbat sets for Emunah B'Simcha / Emek Lone Soldiers - Expires 31st January 2021) NB: COVID-19 NOTIFICATION - ISRAEL POST FULLY OPERATIONAL

 A modern contemporary looking Havdalah B'Samim holder containing spices with an inner holed covering over it for use during the Havdalah ceremony.